Florida East Coast Railway reached Rockledge on July 25, 1893

 The FEC, then the Jacksonville, St. Augustine & Indian River Railway under Henry Flagler, opened its Rockledge station on July 25, 1893.
 The arrival killed the Indian River steamboat passenger trade within two years.

-Florida East Coast Railway steam locomotive No. 153
+Florida East Coast Railway locomotive No. 1031 at the Cocoa-Rockledge station, 1968

 The Florida East Coast Railway reached Rockledge on July 25, 1893.
 The first train pulled into the new wooden depot, just west of what’s now U.S. 1 at Barton Avenue, mid-morning.
 A small celebration met it.
 Within two years, the steamboat passenger traffic from Titusville that had defined Rockledge’s first decade was gone, replaced by direct rail from Jacksonville and through-connections from New York.
 Rockledge had become a railway town.